 What Grandparents Should Know About Paying for College

-Grandparents are often there for the big events in their grandchildren’s lives—birthdays, holidays, awards assemblies, sports events.
+Grandparents are often there for the big events in their grandchildren’s lives—birthdays, holidays, awards assemblies, and sports events.

-Of course, they want to be involved in the really big one – college.
+Of course, they also want to be involved in a really big one—going to college.

 Many grandparents have saved wisely over the years for retirement and their families, and they want to help put their grandchildren through college.

-But there are savvier and smarter ways to do this that give tax breaks and savings to grandparents and help a student get more financial aid.
+But there are savvier and smarter ways to pay for a grandchild’s education that give tax breaks and savings to grandparents and help a student get more financial aid.

 Is Paying College Tuition Exempt From Gift Tax?

-To make a tuition gift that qualifies for the federal gift tax educational exclusion, you should make the tuition payment directly to the student’s school – you should not give the money directly to the student.
+To make a tuition gift that qualifies for the federal gift tax educational exclusion, the gift-giver should make the tuition payment directly to the student’s school—they should not give the money to the student.